Northern Ireland minister’s apology ‘honest’ and ‘very helpful’ – Taoiseach

 “And I look forward to continuing engagement with Minister Baker and others within the British Government.”

+In an interview with UTV filmed on Sunday, she said: “Steve speaks from his own personal experience being deeply involved in the Brexit debate, but he speaks for the whole Government in that we absolutely want to find a negotiated solution to deal with the issues of the Northern Ireland Protocol and work with our neighbours in the Republic of Ireland.”

+Asked whether she thought she should apologise on behalf of the UK Government, Ms Truss said she had “always worked constructively with the EU and the Republic of Ireland”, but reaffirmed that “we do need to fix the very serious issues that have been caused by the NI Protocol”.

-The Taoiseach said he had a “very good engagement” with new Prime Minister Liz Truss and new Cabinet members at the Queen’s funeral.
+The Taoiseach said he had a “very good engagement” with Ms Truss and new Cabinet members at the Queen’s funeral.

 “I met the British Prime Minister and we both articulated a collective sense of the long-term desirability of very good relationships between Britain and Ireland and also between the United Kingdom and the European Union, and I think those comments are in that context,” he said.